biotite-dev/biotite/doc/tutorial/application/msa.rst

 Multiple sequence alignments
 ============================

-.. currentmodule:: biotite.application.muscle
+.. currentmodule:: biotite.application_v2.muscle

-The :mod:`biotite.application` subpackage provides interfaces to various *multiple sequence alignments* (MSAs) programs.
+The :mod:`biotite.application_v2` subpackage provides interfaces to various *multiple sequence alignments* (MSAs) programs.
 For our example we choose the software MUSCLE:
-The subpackage :mod:`biotite.application.muscle` contains the class :class:`MuscleApp` that does the job.
+The subpackage :mod:`biotite.application_v2.muscle` contains the class :class:`Muscle3App` that does the job.
 First we get some homologous input sequences from *NCBI Entrez*.

 .. jupyter-execute::